villagedefrance/OpenCart-Overclocked/README.md

 Opencart Overclocked Edition is based originally on Opencart v1.5.6.4 but most scripts have been updated or replaced by newer, better or faster versions, and many extra features have also been added.

 Additions:
-- Added jQuery 1.11.1 for both Admin and Catalog, replacing jQuery 1.7.1.
+- Added jQuery 1.11.1 for both Admin and Catalog.
-- Added jQuery UI 1.10.4 for both Admin and Catalog, replacing jQuery UI 1.8.16.
+- Added jQuery UI 1.10.4 for both Admin and Catalog.
-- Added jQuery UI theme "start" for both Admin and Catalog, replacing theme "ui-lightness".
+- Added jQuery UI theme "start" for both Admin and Catalog.
 - Added Product RSS Feed: improves SEO by generating a latest product feed.
 - Added extra SQL table "product_tag" to record product tags.
 - Added new Date Format in language files: "date_format_time".